 Dr. Jane Delgado

-In 1975 Dr. Delgado received her M.A. in Psychology from New York University.
-In 1981 she was awarded a Ph.D. in clinical psychology from SUNY Stony Brook and an M.S. in Urban and Policy Sciences from the W. Averell Harriman School of Urban and Policy Sciences.
+In 1981, she was awarded a Ph.D. in clinical psychology from SUNY Stony Brook and an M.S. in Urban and Policy Sciences from the W. Averell Harriman School of Urban and Policy Sciences.
 Dr. Delgado lives in Washington, D.C. with her husband Mark.